UdayKiranPadhy/Prime-Or-Not/README.md

 You can futher optmize it by Reducing the number of iterating steps in the for loop.
 Actually u just need to check the divisiblity of all primes below sqrt(n) + 1 , not all the number below it.

+Example :-
+Is 629 a prime number ?<br>
+629 = 6 x 105 - 1<br>
+It COULD be prime number.<br>
+√629 ≈ 25
+Try dividing 629 by 2,3,5,7,11,13,17,19 & 23
+629 is divisible by 17.
+Hence 629 is NOT prime.

+This could be achived by Sieve of Eratosthenes(SOE) method .

+Is it all we can optmize the solution , no not at all we can also futher optmize it , by taking the initial number of for loop as 3 (instead of 2) and increment to value by 2 , as it will remove all the even no. value . i.e, 3, 5 , 7, 9, ... will be returning from for loop This was just a small tip or trick

+Being a programmer i am really lazy and leaving the most optimum code on your hands , if in case you wrote the logic for that the Optimum code i.e, by appling SOE and all that stuff do give it as a Pull Request i will be merging it with this.

+<h1>Happy Coding</h1>